simple-hope/simple-hope.github.io/_posts/2022-01-28-music-i-like.markdown

 skinny love
 read all about it
 i was a fool
-no more night with you
+one more night with you
 your love is right over me
 safe and sound
 Hello
 soldier
 outside
 burning
-Stronger (What Doesn't Kill You)|Kelly Clarkson Firework|Katy Perry stuttering rather be real love
+stuttering
+rather be
+real love